 Records must show courses taken, grades earned, and must be translated into English if the original records are in another language.
 Translations must be done by the issuing institution, a certified translator in the country of study, or by an American Translator’s Association certified translator in the US.
 The original record should be also included.

 Note: MSU requires final, degree-granting academic records to be sent as proof of degree award.
 Many international transcripts do not indicate degree award information, and therefore MSU requests applicants send official copies of their final degree diplomas as proof of degree award.

 For applicants who have been awarded degrees - final, official records should be sent during the application process.
 For applicants completing degree programs during the application process, the latest, official, available academic records should be sent, with final records sent as soon as possible after admission.

-- Official TOEFL scores (International Applicants ONLY): Your scores should be an average of 93 minimum with no sub-scores below 21.
-When submitting scores, please use the university code of 1465 and department code of 83.
+- English language tests for international students.
+Information regarding English proficiency requirements, waivers, and acceptable tests can be found on the Graduate School's English Language Competency page.
+Note: For TOEFL, your scores should be an average of 93 minimum with no sub-scores below 21.
+For IELTS, you should have an average score of 7 minimum.
+When submitting scores please use the university code of 1465 and department code of 83.

 Questions?
 Additional information about the Master of Arts program in Communication may be obtained from:

 Academic Programs Coordinator